 Students Under Age 18

-During Orientation Week, all students will be provided with a Student Handbook and College Calendar which lists the support available in College from a variety of programs including the International Office, Academic Advising Office, Counseling Office, and Academic Tutors.
+During Orientation week, you will be provided a student handbook and college calendar.
+They include information about Edmonds College's resources and support offered by several programs, including the International Office, Academic Advising Office, Counseling Office, and Academic Tutors.

 As part of the Orientation process, you will receive advice about the College's facilities and the surrounding area.
 We will assist you in registering with banks, learning about safety issues in the US, and meeting other international students who can help you during your stay.
 There are also many organizations in the area that can offer support to you, including those which cater to specific religious and cultural requirements and interests that you can learn more about if you like.

 If you are living in Edmonds College housing and are under the age of 18, you are required to submit a medical consent form to the Housing Office.
 The medical consent form should be completed by the student's parents or legal guardian(s).